rl1987/trickster.dev/tricksterblog/content/post/scraping-data-from-google-places-api.md

 but it's pretty much the least shady and most convenient way to extract some of the data from Google Maps Platform as it relies on the official API.

-Let us review what we have here to work with.
+Let us review what we have here to work with:

 * Place Search functionality is implemented via three endpoints:
   * Find Place (`/api/place/findplacefromtext/`) to search by place name,